hotellistat/amps/README.md

 ### Scalability

-Batchable does not support scaling up and down by itself _at the moment_.
-To scale Batchable-Workload Pods you will need to choose your own scaling solution.
+AMPS does not support scaling up and down by itself _at the moment_.
+To scale AMPS-Workload Pods you will need to choose your own scaling solution.
 We have had great success with using [KEDA](https://keda.sh/) or the HorizontalPodAutoscaler in Kubernetes.

-Scaling always depends on your specific needs, thus implementing a native scaling solution for Batchable would never cover all use cases.
+Scaling always depends on your specific needs, thus implementing a native scaling solution for AMPS would never cover all use cases.
 We encourage you to build your own autoscaling system and are open for any features you wish to see implemented.
 Since we do take care, that the architecture of the project is a modular as possible, it may be possible to build a dynamic autoscaling solution architecture thad does not interfere with the core logic of the container.
 Stay tuned for RFCs.

 ## Getting started